sn-lab/MouseGoggles/Versions/EyeTrack/1.1/Parts, Assembly, and Installation README.md

 - On the Pi 4, navigate to the "godot_3.5.2-stable_rpi4_editor_Ito.bin" file.
 Double-click this file and select "Execute"

-- Open/edit the MouseVR Godot Project V2.1
+- Edit the MouseVR Godot Project V2.1

-- Find the "commonSettings.gd" script and open it in the "script" tab
+- Find the "commonSettings.gd" script and open it in the "script" tab in the Godot editor

+- Alternatively, if the editor window is running too slowly on the Pi 4, you can navigate the the Godot Project 2.1 folder and edit the .gd scripts in a basic text editor

 - Scroll down to find the the "var destination_ip" line and ensure that the IP address listed here is the same you selected during the TCP/UDP installation step above